Saltford Environment Group

 The remains of Roman villas had previously been discovered either side of Saltford:-

-Saltford's Roman dwelling(s)
+Saltford's Roman dwellings/buildings

 In 1949, the year after the Roman stone coffin was found in 1948 complete with the skeleton of a young man in a field on the south side of Saltford, some trial trenches were dug to determine whether there was any other evidence of Roman occupation.
 The excavations unearthed pottery fragments, coins, nails and utensils as well as 'oyster shells too numerous to record'.
 There was a suggestion that there may have been a road in this location, but whether this was of Roman origin was not known.

 The survey work carried out in 2015 and 2016 at SEG's request and described below was the first time a geophysics survey had been made of this field.
+The archaeological digs in 2018 and 2019 (reported on below) found a remarkable volume of Romano-British artefacts.

 The survey reports from the 2015 and 2016 surveys can be downloaded at the end of this entry.